FAIR BOOK

 6.

-The beauty of springtime
+The beauty of a springtime orchard

 7.